 Actions to Take:

-- Data Entry Errors
+Data Entry Errors

 Actions to Take:

-- Provide more training in data entry.
+Provide extra training on data entry.

 Damaged Material Mixed with Good Stock